atliSig/tts-exercises/final_project/README_report.md

 ## Introduction and Background
 **(maximum 500 words)**
-* A description of what TTS is and the general process ofmaking    TTS models: i.e. collecting text and speech data,training models,    etc.
+* A description of what TTS is and the general process of making    TTS models: i.e. collecting text and speech data,training models,    etc.
 * Brief description on what we aim to achieve in script design,w.   r.t. unit selection TTS, and why it is important
 * Describe what we want in our recordings w.r.t. quality, prosody,    etc.
 * Brief description of Festival in general